PSP vs. MVR: what’s the difference?

 Employers who hire commercially licensed drivers are particularly mindful of the importance of recruiting competent and trustworthy drivers.
 Therefore, companies must conduct comprehensive background checks on drivers’ driving histories to guarantee that drivers possess the necessary qualifications.

-This is where reports such as MVRs (Motor Vehicle Records) and PSP (Pre-Employment Screening Program) come into play.
+This is where reports such as MVRs (Motor Vehicle Records) and PSP (Pre-Employment Screening Program) play a role.
 Several motor carriers need more clarity regarding the difference between PSP and MVR.
 Here, FleetCare provides a breakdown of the difference between these two types of reports.

 What is PSP?